Easy Recipe: Sweet Potato Pancakes

 yield: 4-6 pancakes (or more, depending on size)

 coconut oil to pan-fry in (amount will vary)

 2 teaspoons coconut flour

 2 cups shredded sweet potatoes (using a food processor with a shredding disc is ideal, or you can shred them by hand)

-- Beat the eggs with the coconut flour and spices.
+In a medium-sized mixing bowl, beat the eggs with the coconut flour, cinnamon, ground ginger, and sea salt.
 Mix in the shredded sweet potatoes until well combined.

-If you prefer a savory taste, leave out the cinnamon and ginger and replace with 1/4 tsp dried or 1/2 tsp freshly chopped rosemary.
+If you prefer a savory taste, leave out the cinnamon and ginger and replace with 1/4 each ground black pepper and granulated garlic.